Announcement of the call for

 - Application Form with Brief summary of scientific achievements (Download here)

-- Obligation of the Recipient: To make an award lecture at the Japan Neuroscience Society annual meeting to be held in the same year, that is Neuro2019, a joint meeting of the 42nd Annual Meeting of the Japan Neuroscience Society and the 62nd Annual Meeting of the Japanese Society of Neurochemistry, which will be held in Niigata, Japan on July 25 – 28, 2019 (Economy-class tickets and an accommodation fee will be provided for the recipient if he/she is an overseas researcher and will fly to Japan).
+- Obligation of the Recipient: To make an award lecture at the Japan Neuroscience Society annual meeting to be held in the same year, that is the 43rd Annual Meeting of the Japan Neuroscience Society , which will be held in Kobe, Japan on July 29 – August 1st, 2020 (Economy-class tickets and an accommodation fee will be provided for the recipient if he/she is an overseas researcher and will fly to Japan).

-- Award Ceremony: The Award recipient will be recognized and presented with the prize money at Neuro2019, a joint meeting of the 42nd Annual Meeting of the Japan Neuroscience Society and the 62nd Annual Meeting of the Japanese Society of Neurochemistry held July 25 – 28, 2019.
+- Award Ceremony: The Award recipient will be recognized and presented with the prize money at the meeting of the 43rd Annual Meeting of the Japan Neuroscience Society held July 29 – August 1st, 2020 .

 Related web pages developed by Drs.
 Joseph Altman and Shirley A. Bayer: